 The risks of investing in P2P lending has been mentioned above.
 To briefly sum up the topics: You should diversify across platforms, know the loan originators/borrowers, understand the P2P lending platforms, investigate the financial state of the P2P lending platforms, stay up to date on regulations as this is a newer and less regulated industry, stick to your strategy even in a recession and do not become greedy or fearful, find a balance.

-The 4 ways to reducing risks in P2P lending is therefore mitigating all of the above mentioned risks.
+The 4 ways to reducing risks in P2P lending is, therefore, mitigating all of the above-mentioned risks.

 1 – Make an Investment Strategy to Mitigate Risks

-Every month you get income from your day job, you deposit a allocation such as 65/20/15 between Mintos, Grupeer and Envestio, respectively.
+Every month you get income from your day job, you deposit an allocation such as 65/20/15 between Mintos, Grupeer and Envestio, respectively.
 This way you have the highest exposure on the biggest and safest platform, and the lower exposure on smaller platforms with higher returns.

 2 – Follow Your National or Regional Regulators

 While you should not get a lawyer degree within P2P lending, you should regularly follow up on any legislative rules, open meetings, etc that you can find in your legislative district.
 New regulation can impact the strategy you are using.
 This could be anything from taxes to the use of cross-border P2P lending platforms.